ahsan2github/docker-useful/readme.md

-=========== Launch a dokcer container with support for GDB and mount a docker volume ========== docker run --cap-add=SYS_PTRACE --security-opt seccomp=unconfined --rm --name wcont -it -v workdir:/home -w /home linuxdevenv:18.04 /bin/bash where linuxdevenv:18.04 is the docker image, workdir is the dokcer volume upon launch this will provide a shell
+=========== Launch a dokcer container with support for GDB and mount a docker volume ========== `docker run --cap-add=SYS_PTRACE --security-opt seccomp=unconfined --rm --name wcont -it -v workdir:/home -w /home linuxdevenv:18.04 /bin/bash`
+* linuxdevenv:18.04 is the docker image, workdir is the dokcer volume
+* upon launch this will provide a shell

 ======================= Managing files between host and container ====================
 #### create a docker volume named *workdir*